parklez/Half-Life-scripts/README.md

 ```
 Example: `bind mouse5 obboshoot`

-How to use: While facing the object, move either left or right as you activate this script.
+How to use: While facing the box, walk forward and press mouse5.
 Changing the number after 'w' will affect the boost, values around 6 to 16 are good.

 #### Gauss 180° Boosting
 ```